Clearing House Automated Transfer System

 The Clearing House Automated Transfer System, or CHATS, is a real-time gross settlement (RTGS) system for the transfer of funds in Hong Kong.
-It is operated by Hong Kong Interbank Clearing Limited, a private company jointly owned by the Hong Kong Monetary Authority (HKMA) and the Hong Kong Association of Banks.
+It is operated by Hong Kong Interbank Clearing Limited (HKICL), a limited-liability private company jointly owned by the Hong Kong Monetary Authority (HKMA) and the Hong Kong Association of Banks.
 Transactions in four currency denominations may be settled using CHATS: Hong Kong dollar, renminbi, euro, and US dollar.
 In 2005, the value of Hong Kong dollar CHATS transactions averaged HK$467 billion per day, which amounted to a third of Hong Kong's annual Gross Domestic Product (GDP); the total value of transactions that year was 84 times the GDP of Hong Kong.
+CHATS has been referred by authors at the Bank for International Settlements to as "the poster child of multicurrency offshore systems".

 History

 Prior to the launch of CHATS as a RTGS system, interbank settlements in Hong Kong relied on a multi-tier system which settled on a daily net basis.
 About 170 banks settled with ten clearing banks.
 These ten banks, in turn, settled with Hongkong Bank, which then settled with the HKMA on a one-to-one basis.
 Hongkong Bank acted as the clearing house under this system, settling payments across its books on a net basis on the day following the transactions.
 The HKMA decided that this did not meet international standards as set by G10's Committee on Payment and Settlement Systems; following a six-month feasibility study, in June 1994, it decided to develop CHATS as an RTGS system.

 After two years of development, CHATS for Hong Kong dollars was launched on 9 December 1996.
-CHATS for US dollars and euros were launched on 21 August 2000 and 28 April 2003, respectively.
-In July 2007, the Regional CHATS Payment Services was also launched to link all participants in the three different CHATS versions for transactions involving currency exchange.
+CHATS for US dollars, Euros and Renmenbi were launched on 21 August 2000, 28 April 2003 and 18 June 2007 respectively.
+In July 2007, the Regional CHATS Payment Services was also launched to link all participants in the HKD, USD and EUR CHATS for transactions involving currency exchange.